sparticle999/SpaceCompany/README.md

 - Added New United Theme

 v0.3.3
-- Added Collapsability for the solar system tab
+- Added Collapsability for the Solar System Tab
-- Added notifications on tabs when there is something new in them
+- Added Notifications on tabs when there is something new in them

 v0.3.2
 - Made per second text red when negative